 One Small Step, One Giant Leap for our Community

-This event will bring together panels of experts in a series of webinars to outline developments in CIT projects and help understand their positive impact in North Belfast and beyond.
+This event brought together panels of experts in a series of webinars to outline developments in CIT projects and help understand their positive impact in North Belfast and beyond.

 - Health and Wellbeing

 We invited local residents and those who are actively engaged at a grassroots level to sign up and participate in any or all of our live event sessions.

 North Belfast is cut off from the city centre, the river and its regeneration by a broad swathe of roads since the 1970’s.
 The current proposals for the York Street Road Interchange project seeks simplify traffic but its impact will only deepen and embed this physical disconnect for all, it will create a large dead zone that cuts off North Belfast from the city.

 An Alternative Road Interchange design is possible, one that priorities re-making the local streets through, allowing the prospect of long term reconnection.
 Vibrant streets can support walking, business and living to link communities and let them avail of economic and educational opportunities of the city.

 There is a chance to connect all of North Belfast communities back to the river